bigpannard/easy_messages/README.md

 ## Server Side

-Create an instance of EasyServer with your IpAdresse and an available por and wait a client connection
+Create an instance of EasyServer with your IpAdresse and an available port and wait a client connection

 The server can link 3 handler: